oVirt/ovirt-site/source/uncategorized/setupnetworks-syncnetworks.html.md

 ### In REST

--- DRAFT --

-*   Add fields to HostNic
+*   Add fields to HostNIC entity:
-*   Support for SetupNetworks
-*   Support for Attach/Edit?
-*   Possible reporting in high level?

--- /DRAFT --
+    -   is_network_sync - boolean, status field to specify if the network definition on the NIC is in sync with logical definition.
+    -   sync_to_network - boolean, action field to set the NIC to be synced to logical network definition.

 ### In UI

-*   Host in 3.0 and beneath version won't support sync functionality.
+*   Host in 3.0 and beneath version won't support sync functionality (derived from Setup Networks support).

 <!-- -->

 *   Setup Networks dialog-

-If the network is unsynced-
+    -   If the network is unsynced-
         1. A "!" icon will be added to the network panel.
         2. A "sync" check box will be added to the edit network panel.

 ## Other Considerations

 *   Since management network is an oVirt centric network:
     -   Need to consider to always sync the management network when host is installed.
     -   Same as above, for host migration between DCs.
+*   Old network commands are still supported (REST/host < 3.1)
+    -   Should we allow to control this behaviour there?
+*   Do we want to allow a broader approach, allowing the logical network properties to be specifically edited for a given NIC?
+*   Perhaps we would want to expose unsync data in REST for cluster or even root networks context?